Developing a Discrete-Event Simulator of School Shooter Behavior from VR Data: Policy Demonstration

 \textbf{Policy Iteration.} Table~\ref{tab:heuristics} summarizes outcomes for a small set of robot strategies evaluated under different mobility constraints, all generated within minutes of wall-clock time using the simulator.
 Strategies in which robots moved toward the shooter consistently resulted in fewer victims than other configurations, reflecting trends observed in participant studies.
 Allowing robots to move between floors further improved performance relative to configurations in which robot motion was restricted to a single floor.
 Smaller but consistent gains were also achieved through strategic placement alone, such as positioning robots in locations associated with greater reductions in victim rate.
 Although simple, these strategies demonstrate how surrogate simulation can yield actionable insights without requiring additional human-subject experiments.

 \textbf{Policy Learning.} Next, we used reinforcement learning (RL) to learn a pursuit-based intervention strategy corresponding to the best-performing policy in Table~\ref{tab:heuristics}.
 The discrete-event simulator was embedded within a Double Deep Q-Network (DDQN)~\cite{van2016deep}, using a simple two-layer multilayer perceptron (MLP) to approximate the joint action-value function~\cite{bishop2006prml}.
 To maintain a fixed-dimensional action space, each robot used a discrete action set sized to the maximum number of valid movements from any region, with invalid actions masked.
 Actions were executed until completion or episode termination, while the shooter progressed independently using the DES.
 Observations consisted of an action-conditioned feature vector.
 For each available robot action, the vector encoded the resulting robot–shooter distance if that action were executed from the current state.
 This representation provides local, one-step structural information without incorporating any explicit prediction or rollout of shooter behavior.
 Each completed agent action received a reward defined as $\mathcal{R} = -\alpha(d_1 + d_2)$, where $\alpha$ is a normalizing constant and $d_1$ and $d_2$ denote the graph distances from the shooter to robot~1 and robot~2, respectively.
+Full implementation details, including network configuration, action masking, training procedures, and hyperparameter settings, are provided on GitHub.$^1$

 Training to convergence required approximately 15{,}000 episodes, corresponding to less than nine hours of wall-clock time.
 During training, the policy was learned by iteratively interacting with the discrete-event simulator, receiving rewards, and updating policy parameters.
 By contrast, conducting an equivalent number of episodes using human participants in VR---each lasting five minutes---would require approximately 52.1 days of continuous experimentation.
 When evaluated under the same conditions as Table~\ref{tab:heuristics}, the learned policy produced $19.34 \spl 9.11$ victims, corresponding to a $37.9\%$ reduction relative to the no-robot baseline.
 Although this performance does not exceed the best-performing hand-designed policy, it demonstrates that stable and effective policy learning is achievable using the discrete-event simulator and suggests that further gains will require policies that reason beyond purely reactive behavior.